 - Applying moral and ethical valuing processes to public policymaking

-Students will learn all these skills and more through the Youth and Government’s weekly meetings and conferences.
-Facilitated by trained and qualified YMCA staff and volunteers, youth are given the opportunity to find their own voice, make new friends, and have fun!
+Students will learn all of these skills and so much more through the Youth and Government™ conferences which are facilitated by trained and qualified YMCA staff and volunteers.
+With this guidance and support, youth are given the opportunity to find their own voice, make new friends, and have fun!